 The site is located in the library's main entrance, housing the African-American collection.
 The wall is approximately 12 feet by 8 feet, and is visible from the front entrance along Dudley Street.

-The selection committee is looking for submissions that:
+The selection committee sought submissions that:

 - aligned with the curatorial vision of the Boston Art Commission

 - showed consideration of the neighborhood, site, and theme

 - showcased a strong, original artistic vision, and